VISIT OUR ART STORE ▶

 Transparent Butterfly Watercolor Art: A Detailed Step-by-Step Guide

 How do you bring a delicate, transparent butterfly to life with watercolor?
-I love sharing simple steps that help capture that soft, glowing effect.
+Olga Koelsch loves sharing simple steps that help capture that soft, glowing effect.

 Let’s dive in and create something beautiful together!

-Step 1: Prepare Your Drawing and Painting Surface
+Step 1: Prepare the Drawing and Painting Surface

-Before painting, I like to think about how the butterfly will look.
-Since I'm going for a transparent watercolor effect, I draw the butterfly with either closed or half-closed wings.
-This shape helps show transparency better.
+Before painting begins, the artist plans how the butterfly will look.
+Since the goal is a transparent watercolor effect, the butterfly is drawn with closed or half-closed wings.
+This shape enhances the feeling of translucency.

 Plan the butterfly shape

-I only draw half of the butterfly for the front wings.
-Then, I add the second pair of wings behind, slightly tilted.
+Only half of the butterfly is sketched for the front wings.
+Then, a second pair of wings is added behind, slightly tilted.

 Sketch the butterfly